monolyhq/monolyhq-old.github.io/_docs/team-abstract.md

 ### Spencer Yoonho Kim (김윤호)
 #### Co-founder and CPO (Product)
 - Former Researcher at Korea Development Institute and UNDP
-- International Policy at Stanford University
+- MA in International Policy from Stanford University
+- Bachelor of Business Administration from Yonsei University
 <br>
 <br>
 <br>